-(a) Motion for Production.
-After a witness other than the defendant has testified on direct examination, the court, on motion of a party who did not call the witness, shall order the attorney for the state or the defendant and defendant’s attorney, as the case may be, to produce, for the examination and use of the moving party, any statement of the witness that is in their possession and that relates to the subject matter concerning which the witness has testified.
+(a) Motion to Produce.
+After a witness other than the defendant testifies on direct examination, the court, on motion of a party who did not call the witness, must order an attorney for the state or the defendant and the defendant’s attorney to produce, for the examination and use of the moving party, any statement of the witness that:

-(b) Production of Entire Statement.
-If the entire contents of the statement relate to the subject matter concerning which the witness has testified, the court shall order that the statement be delivered to the moving party.
+(b) Producing the Entire Statement.
+If the entire statement relates to the subject matter of the witness’s testimony, the court must order that the statement be delivered to the moving party.

-(f) Definition.
-As used in this rule, a “statement” of a witness means:
+(f) “Statement” Defined.
+As used in this rule, a witness’s “statement’’ means:

-(1) a written statement made by the witness that is signed or otherwise adopted or approved by the witness;
+(1) a written statement that the witness makes and signs, or otherwise adopts or approves;

-(3) a statement, however taken or recorded, or a transcription thereof, made by the witness to a grand jury.
+(3) the witness’s statement to a grand jury, however taken or recorded, or a transcription of such a statement.